In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Simplifying-a-lending-workflow.md

 - Investigate how data is generated from every single action a user takes, and understand exactly where this information is stored.

 Pratik notes:
-> This is where working in data becomes a bit like being a detective, with the addition of blending business analytics with engineering tools.
+> This is where working in data becomes a bit like being a detective, blending both business analysis with development tools.

 Working together, Pratik and the team lead interrogated the process, noting every step along the workflow, identifying the pinch-points to be fixed and opportunities for improvement.
 They made sure they were seeing what the teams were seeing – in this case a far from user-friendly spreadsheet that was cumbersome to use.